wimpysworld/deb-get/CONTRIBUTING.md

 Create a function in `deb-get` that is named `deb_<the-package-name>` where `<the-package-name>` is the `Package:` name shown using `apt show`.
 The `deb_` prefix is required so `deb-get` can dynamically build the list of available software.

-The fields defined in the functions are the following:
+The variables defined in the functions are the following:
 * `ARCHS_SUPPORTED`: A space-separated list of supported architectures, following the format used by `dpkg --print-architecture`.
 * `APT_KEY_URL`: A URL to the ASCII-armored keyring file.
 * `GPG_KEY_URL`: A URL to the binary keyring file.